MRAAGH/AAGRINDER/README.md

 If this confuses you, maybe you should find someone else to host the server ^.^

 # How finished is the game?
-Very unfinished at this point.
+Kind of unfinished and slightly unstable.

-At the time of writing this, you can't even move properly and there is no inventory.
+There is an inventory and crafting, but you can't move properly.

-But at least you can register, log in, chat, break stuff and see how other players are also breaking stuff, yay
+The server randomly crashes at times and when it does, the world is lost since you can't save it yet.